LibrariesHacked/schema-librarydata/docs/how-to-validate-a-dataset.md

 1. In your browser, navigate to [https://try.goodtables.io](http://try.goodtables.io/)
 2. In the **Source** text field, select the option to 'Upload File'.
 3. Using the **Browse** button, upload your CSV file
 4. In the **Schema** text field, enter the URL of the schema that you want to validate the data against.
-These are listed in the table below.
+These are listed in the table further down this page.
 5. Click the **Validate** button.
 The tool will report whether the table is valid.

 <figure>